hazelxroot/community-board/README.md

 Submitted by: Samuel Hesselroth

-This web app: shows various activities goiing on at the South Florida
+This web app: shows various activities going on at the South Florida Fair

 Time spent: **X** hours spent in total